ljsinclair/featurebase-docs/docs/community/com-ingest/com-datafile-ref-csv.md

 ## Additional information

+{: .important}
-Header column names, data-types and constraints have special meaning and must be explicitly defined:
+>Header column names, data-types and constraints have special meaning and **must** be explicitly defined:
-* in the CSV file, or
+>* in the CSV file, or
-* using command-line flags
+>* using CSV ingest flags defined at the command line.

 * Use double quotes `"..."` to enclose fields containing:
   * Line breaks (CRLF)